 Stay Connected to Meetings!

-12 step programs such as AA, and Al-Anon provide lots of support since the risk of relapse is high around the holidays.
-Alcoholics Anonymous helps those wanting to get or stay sober, and Al-Anon gives support to the families and friends.
+12 step programs such as AA, and Al-Anon provide consistent support since the risk of relapse is high around the holidays.
+Alcoholics Anonymous helps those wanting to get or stay sober, while Al-Anon gives support to their friends and families.

 These meetings provide a much needed safety net when dealing with the challenging associated with the festivities.
-The added pressure to drink is a bad combination.
-Unpleasant memories and reminders of loss makes the holidays extra challenging.
+The added pressure to drink is a bad combination with unpleasant memories that makes the holidays extra challenging.

 Prioritize Your Recovery & Pick Wisely

-Planning out the holidays is the first step.
+Planning out the holidays is your first task.
 Just because you've always gone to Aunt Mary's for Thanksgiving doesn't mean you have to this year.
-Recovery is about choices.
+Recovery is all about making healthy choices.
 You may feel obligated to be with family and act like nothing has changed.
 But everything has!

 Decide what events you can handle and which ones are too overwhelming.
-Asking for guidance from your Higher Power and talking it over with your sponsor helps.
-Once you've made a plan, sandwich the holidays with meetings.
+Asking for guidance from other members plus your sponsor helps.
+Once you've made a plan, sandwich the holidays with lots of meetings.

-There will be times in your recovery when you can't go to meetings.
-You might have to work late or you get sick.
-Recovery podcasts can supplement - not replace meetings own a pinch.
+When you can't go to meetings recovery podcasts can supplement - but not replace meetings in a pinch.
 These podcasts can make you feel instantly contented to your program when you're starting to sink emotionally.
 Check out Sobriety First and Stories of Recovery for a variety of recovery podcasts.
 There are several in iTunes too.

 Manage Your Relapse Triggers

-Knowing which situations trigger a relapse is important.
-If you have relapsed before, write out what was happening at the time that may have contributed to it.
+If you’ve experienced relapsed before, write out what was happening at the time that may have contributed to it.
 You can always learn from a slip if you’re willing to dissect what went wrong.
 That way the slip serves as a valuable lesson.

-Knowing what your triggers are ahead of time gives you a fighting start.
-Here are some common triggers:
+Next, make a list of what your triggers are that would make you want to use.
+Here are some common relapse triggers: